 When leaving the university voluntarily staff members are expected to provide a written resignation statement addressed to their supervisor which includes the effective date and the reason for termination.
 Some of the specific circumstances that may result in termination of employment from the university are listed below.
 You should give your resignation to your supervisor at least 10 workdays before your intended date of termination.
 Failure to provide notice 10 workdays before the effective date of termination may affect future university employment opportunities.

-Below, the university provides a list of actions you should consider when leaving the university including an online exit survey along with information on benefits upon termination.
+The university provides a list of actions list of actions you should consider when leaving the university including an online exit survey along with information on benefits upon termination.

 If you are considering early or regular retirement, the university provides a variety of resources to assist with your planning including individual retirement counseling, steps for preparing for retirement, retirement FAQs, and retirement readiness information.
 Contact the Benefits Administration at [email protected] 90 days before the first day of retirement to discuss information and resources to assist you in understanding the status of your benefits upon retirement.